skeuomorph-wow/suboptimal/README.md

 [Video](https://clips.twitch.tv/HungryBenevolentBaboonYouDontSay)

 Skeu will taunt 6-8 seconds before wing buffet hits.
-If Skeu is resisted Bebu will taunt.
-If that's resisted, Skeu will AOE, then Bebu AOE (that'd be wild).
+If Skeu is resisted Parity will taunt.
+If that's resisted, Skeu will AOE, then Parity AOE (that'd be wild).

 Once one tank has aggro, pre wing buffet, the other should try and leave.
 Firemaw will most likely shadowflame the OT before wing buffeting, so only hitting one is preferred.